nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 __You are done!__

 Reboot the RPI3 _(sudo reboot now)_ and the OpenVpn service should start running on startup under the covers.
+One easy way to check if VPN is working is first to copy the openvpn file to your home directory.
+This is a one time action:

+_sudo cp /etc/init.d/openvpn ~_

+Once this is done you can check the VPN status by issuing this command any time from your home directory:

+_./openvpn status_

+If all is well, the command will answer:<br>
+**[ ok ] VPN 'US_West' is running.**

-The easiest way to check if VPN is working is to open a browser up in the Desktop and going to your VPN provider's website: <br>
+Another way to check your VPN status is to open a browser in the Desktop and going to your VPN provider's website: <br>
 https://www.privateinternetaccess.com/

 It will tell you that you are protected and that your webpage is being requested from an IP other than the IP that your ISP provider assigns to you: